You may have heard of wood preservers, but do you really know what they are, what are their importance, and do they work?

 Whether you want to use the preserve outdoors (as on fence, fence posts, sheds, and deck) or indoors (as on kitchen worktops)

-Also, check whether you need to use a water-based preservative or an oil-based one.
+Also, check whether you need to use water or oil-based preservative.

 Water-based wood preservers such as Cuprinol are relatively easier to work with.